drkittendorf/concat_collective/README.md

   WE WANT A RESOURCE TO SAVE USEFUL LINKS AND CODE SNIPPETS, THAT IS BROWSER INDEPENDENT,

-  WE ALSO WANT OTHER DEVELOPERS TO BE ABLE TO CREATE, SAVE AND ACCESS THESE LINKS & SNIPPETS TO THEIR PERSONAL PROFILE.
+  WE ALSO WANT OTHER DEVELOPERS TO BE ABLE TO CREATE, AS WELL AS TO SAVE AND ACCESS

+  THESE LINKS & SNIPPETS IN THEIR OWN PERSONAL PROFILE.

 ## SCREENSHOTS
   ![screenshot1](client\public\headerscreenshot.png)